paula-petra/paula-petra/README.md

 - 👋 Hi, I’m Paula-Petra.
 - 👀 I’m interested in Web Development and Software Engineering.
-- 🌱 I’m currently learning JavaSript, PHP and MySQL.
+- 🌱 I’m currently learning JavaSript and React.
 - 💞️ I’m looking to collaborate on FullStack projects.
 - 📫 How to reach me 📧 paulapetrai@gmail.com